 The spider web diagram at the beginning of this chapter provided a subjective progress status for the ecosystem theme.
 Where <100% is indicated, future work is occurring, planned and/or required.
-The following outlines the future work for each of the metrics shown in the spider web diagram.
+Table 9-18 outlines the future work for each of the metrics shown in the spider web diagram, along with relevant KKNs (refer Appendix 5.1).